How to report and stay safe

 If there are concerns about a child or young person at risk of harm, abuse or neglect this should be reported to the Wirral Integrated Front Door Team by email to ifd@wirral.gov.uk or call 0151 606 2008 (9am to 5pm, Monday to Friday) and outside of these hours call 0151 677 6557.

-How to keep safe during a violent incident:
+How to keep safe during a domestic incident:

 • If the victim is able to they should dial 999 in an emergency.
 They should try to leave the telephone line open (or ‘off the hook’) so that the operator can still hear them